benci-magpoc/feed-reader-testing/README.md

 ## Steps to Run

-Download or clone this repository to your computer.
-Once the files are unzipped, run the index.html file in order to run this project.
+- Download or clone this repository to your computer using git clone https://github.com/benci-magpoc/feed-reader-testing.git

+- Once the files are unzipped, run the index.html file and it should run on your browser.

 ## Contributor